Avocado Corn Salad

 Jump to Video

-This combination of corn salad and avocado salad is amazing and not just because of the flavors.
+This combination is amazing and not just because of the flavors.
 Adding ripe avocado to the corn salad makes it nice and creamy without having to add any mayo or sour cream at all.

 The simple combination of a few ingredients is really what makes this salad great.
 No need for a long list of ingredients because each addition here gives it a new layer of flavor and texture.